 Rayon– added softness when added to other natural and synthetic fibers but is not very durable in the long run

 Acrylic–a synthetic fiber that is very durable with colorfast and light fastness ratings higher than natural fibers and can be cleaned.
 Great for heavy use and was first used for outdoor upholstery fabric.

 Nylon– Synthetic fiber known for a higher abrasion resistance.
 Can be used on everyday use upholstery.

-Olefin– Extremely durable, synthetic fiber, color fast, used in heavy use everyday upholstery.
+Olefin– Extremely durable, synthetic fiber, colorfast, used in heavy use everyday upholstery.
 Olefin is my fiber of choice because it doesn’t have to be treated to be stain resistant.
 Olefin chemically contains no dye sites for stains to set in or take.
 Revolution is made of olefin and is our preferred fiber for upholstery fabric.
 Olefin was also the first marine carpet and upholstery fiber.
 It resists fading and is a great choice for outdoor furniture fabric.

 Thank you for reading my blog on upholstery fabric.
 I hope the information has been informative about upholstery fabric, where to buy modern upholstery, and what fibers are used in woven upholstery fabrics.